Relapse Prevention Strategies

 Preventing Relapse From A Drug or Alcohol Addiction

-One of the biggest reasons that people relapse is that they only break their physical addiction.
-To truly recover and find sobriety that lasts a lifetime, you have to look under the hood and go beyond the basic withdrawal symptoms.
-At Silver Pines Treatment Center, part of the recovery process includes addressing mental health concerns.
+One of the biggest reasons people relapse is that they only break their physical addiction.
+To truly recover and find sobriety that lasts a lifetime, individuals must also look at the root of their addiction issues.
+At Silver Pines, recovery includes relapse prevention therapy which involves addressing related mental health concerns.

-In some cases, a mental illness may be at the root of addiction development.
-It’s critical to address, understand, and resolve these illnesses.
-Only then can clients begin making meaningful recovery from addiction.
-Other clients may benefit from trauma therapy, which can resolve a history of trauma and go a long way in preventing relapse down the road.
+In some cases, mental illness may be the root cause of addiction so it’s critical to address, understand, and resolve these illnesses.
+Only then can clients begin meaningful recovery from addiction.
+Other clients may benefit from trauma therapy, which can resolve a trauma history and be an important part of relapse prevention in addiction recovery.

 Healthy Ways to Manage Stress

-People often turn to substance abuse as a way to manage stress.
-Even those without a substance abuse problem might find themselves reaching for a glass of wine after a tough day.
-The problem is that for some people who are newly sober, they’ve lost their means of stress relief.
-Relapse prevention has to include a plan for a healthy means of stress management.
+People often turn to substances to manage stress.
+Even someone without a substance abuse problem may reach for a glass of wine after a tough day.
+The problem is that for some newly sober people, they’ve lost their means of stress relief.
+Relapse prevention strategies should include a plan for healthy stress management.

 Building a Support Network for Ongoing Recovery

 Part of our relapse prevention program involves relapse prevention therapy which includes teaching clients how to avoid peer pressure.
 They also learn how to say no to temptations in social settings, which many people find the toughest of all.
 In a group setting, clients can practice the responses they’ll use when others offer them drugs or alcohol in the future.
 This might sound simple, but just saying the words out loud can give individuals the confidence to move forward.